 I come back into her room and use a stronger tone of voice, letting her know that we were leaving for daycare in 10 minutes, regardless of whether she was ready.
 Nothing.

 At this point I’m a little anxious, a little bit country and, I’ll admit it, just a tad bit rock n’ roll.
 I have no idea what I’m going to do to get her out of bed.
 I finish getting myself ready for the day while mentally preparing for the impending struggle.
 In my mind I can already see the other parents, who have just dropped off their calm and cooperative children, giving me judging looks as I carry my loud and flailing child into daycare.
 Why must we continually have rough mornings?

 And then suddenly, I hear the words that were music to my ears: “Daddy, look!
 I’m not in bed anymore!”

 Through some superhuman feats of strength (along with a little bit of black magic), we get out the door in record time.
-Olivia went into daycare with no other problems, and I got into work only a little bit late.
+Olivia went to daycare with no other problems, and I got to work only a little bit late.
 Success!